michaelpmortensen/hello-world/README.md

 # hello-world
 hello-world tutorial

 This is the readme file for a tutorial project.
-Initially it's being edited in a non-master branch
+The default branch to merge into is master.
+Other branches are for features.